College of Liberal Arts and Sciences

-Interested in a more specialized degree program?
 We’ve designed several communication pathways that you can use to customize your degree based on your interests.
-Pathways include:

 The Community Service & Public Affairs pathway offers a variety of courses meant to build the skills and experiences needed to practice communication for the common good.
 This pathway offers the opportunity for students to enhance leadership skills and practice how to handle conflict in real-world situations.
 Whether you’re interested in working in the public sector or for a private organization that helps fight for social justice, this pathway can set you up to make a difference in your community.

 The media contributes a lot to both how we communicate and how we perceive communications in the modern world.
 The Media & Cultural Studies pathway examines how a broad range of communication technologies impact our cultural, personal and professional

 lives.
 Whether you’re interested in a career in a media-related field or you want to learn how to be a more critical media consumer, this pathway will help you get there.
 We’ll examine media from contexts including public relations, advertising,

 Are you interested in learning about communication from a global level?
 The Global & Intercultural Communication pathway is perfect for that.
 Not only will you learn the fundamentals of communication, but you’ll also delve deep into the importance of communication on a global scale and discover how it affects international and intercultural relationships.
 If you’re interested in travel or working for a global organization, this the pathway for you.